sagiegurari/js-project-commons/README.md

 <a name="usage"></a>
 ## Usage
-In order to use this library, you need to refactor your build processes as defined in some of my project such as simple-oracledb.
+In order to use this library, you need to refactor your build processes as defined in some of my projects such as [simple-oracledb](https://github.com/sagiegurari/simple-oracledb)

 <a name="installation"></a>
 ## Installation